jaskaran1/CSL201_Data_Structures/Parenthesis_Language_Interpreter/README.md

-Paranthesis Language Interpreter
+Parenthesis Language Interpreter
 =====
-Implementation of an interpreter for a paranthesis based language using Generalized Linked List in C++.
+Implementation of an interpreter for a parenthesis based language using Generalized Linked List in C++.